PeterK1981/CuisineComparisonFranceGermany/README.md

 * **User-generated tags** and platform bias; many recipes are localized or adapted.
 * **Nutrition** often derives from databases; rounding and DV baselines vary.
 * **Imbalanced counts** across cuisines
+* **Consistent with intake data** Findings of intake data for France and Germany shows a similar shift

 ---